{\AE} codes: B. No-go theorem

-Here, we prove Theorem \ref{thm:nogo}: \emph{Given a Hilbert space with countable basis and orthogonal vectors $\ket{\psi}$ and $\ket{\phi}$, an error channel containing the Kraus operator $\hat{E} = \ket{\phi}\bra{\psi}$ is correctable only if the codespace is not supported by $\ket{\psi}$.}
+We prove the following no-go theorem: \emph{Given a Hilbert space with countable basis and orthogonal vectors $\ket{\psi}$ and $\ket{\phi}$, an error channel containing the Kraus operator $\hat{E} = \ket{\phi}\bra{\psi}$ is correctable only if the codespace is not supported by $\ket{\psi}$.}

 \begin{proof} Proof is simple by checking the KL conditions for this error operator.
 Consider the two general encoded states

 with the sum running over the Hilbert space basis $\{\ket{\psi_i}\}$ and set $\ket{\psi_0}=\ket{\psi}$ without loss of generality.
 To be valid code states, the following conditions need to be satisfied simultaneously given \(\hat{E}^\dagger \hat{E} = |\psi_0\rangle\langle\psi_0|\).